 MUMBAI The Reserve Bank of India (RBI) will have more room to cut interest rates if the central bank gains confidence in reaching its 5 percent target for consumer inflation by March 2017, said Governor Raghuram Rajan on Wednesday.

 MUMBAI The Reserve Bank of India is looking for room to reduce interest rates further, but there are concerns over upward pressures on food and commodity prices, Governor Raghuram Rajan said after leaving rates unchanged at a policy review on Tuesday.

-MUMBAI The Reserve Bank of India (RBI) cut its policy interest rate by 25 basis points to 6.50 percent on Tuesday, reducing it to a more than five-year low while dangling the prospect of another cut later this year if inflation trends stay benign.
+MUMBAI The Reserve Bank of India (RBI) kept its policy interest rate unchanged at a five-year low of 6.50 percent on Tuesday, while signalling the prospect of another cut later this year if monsoon rains dampen upward pressure on food prices.

-RBI Governor Raghuram Rajan spoke to the media after the central bank cut its policy interest rate by a quarter percentage point on Tuesday.
+RBI Governor Raghuram Rajan spoke to the media after leaving policy interest rates unchanged at a policy review on Tuesday, June 7.

 - Transmission of policy rate cuts still remains work in progress